Keto White Chocolate Fudge

 Refrigerate to set

-Let the fudge cool completely and set for several hours until firm by placing it in the refrigerator, then slice and enjoy.
+Place the fudge in the refrigerator and let it cool completely and set for several hours until firm, then slice and enjoy.

 The warm cranberry pistachio fudge mixture is spread evenly into a parchment-lined baking pan.